-Despite continued uncertainties following the Brexit transition and due to the ongoing Coronavirus pandemic, the directors are confident the pipeline for 2022 demonstrates that revenue will continue to remain strong and healthy due to the successful portfolio built and number of partnerships formed.
-It is expected that the commercial design and build market will continue to show significant demand as employers re-work their office spaces following the pandemic.
+The directors are confident the pipeline for 2023 demonstrates that revenue will continue to remain strong and healthy due to the successful portfolio built and number of partnerships formed.
+It is expected that the commercial design and build market will continue to show significant demand as employers re-work their office spaces following a couple of years of lower use, and the continuing evolution of how office space is and can be used by our clients.

-The company will continue to co-operate with fellow group subsidiaries including Tribe, TX, Architecture and Pulse where there are good synergies that enable improved service offerings to clients.
+The company will continue to co-operate with fellow group subsidiaries including Tribe Furniture Limited, Thirdway TX Limited, Thirdway Architecture Limited and Thirdway Pulse Limited where there are good synergies that enable improved service offerings to clients.